 InvestmentPitch Media Video Discusses Hemostemix and its $250,000 in Funding from McGill University Health Centre Foundation for Clinical Trial of ACP-01

-/EIN News/ -- VANCOUVER, British Columbia, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Hemostemix Inc. (TSXV:HEM) (OTCQB:HMTXF), an autologous stem cell therapy company, has received a $250,000 Letter of Commitment for funding from the McGill University Health Centre (MUHC) Foundation.
+VANCOUVER, British Columbia, Jan.
+23, 2023 (GLOBE NEWSWIRE) -- Hemostemix Inc. HEM HMTXF, an autologous stem cell therapy company, has received a $250,000 Letter of Commitment for funding from the McGill University Health Centre (MUHC) Foundation.
 Under the Letter of Commitment, the MUHC Foundation will fund $250,000 of the clinical trial expenses and partner with Hemostemix, Dr. Nadia Giannetti and Dr. Renzo Cecere to complete a phase II double blind randomized clinical trial of ACP-01 as a treatment of ischemic cardiomyopathy at the McGill University Health Centre.

 A Media Snippet accompanying this announcement is available by clicking on the image or link below: